 For additional information, see FDA’s Guidance for Industry on Complementary and Alternative Medicine Products and Their Regulation by the Food and Drug Administration.

 Meditation refers to a variety of techniques or practices intended to focus attention or control the mind.
 These techniques have been used by many different cultures (often as part of religious practice) for thousands of years.
 Today, many people use meditation outside of its traditional religious or cultural settings as a form of mind-body medicine.
 In 2007, nearly 10% of adults in the U.S. reported using meditation as a form of CAM.
-For more information, see NCCAM’s Meditation.
+For more information, see NCCIH’s Meditation.

 Acupuncture is among the oldest forms of healing practice in the world.
 Its goal is to restore and maintain health through the stimulation of specific points on the body.
 The acupuncture technique that has been most often studied scientifically involves penetrating the skin with thin, solid, metallic needles that are manipulated by the hands or by electrical stimulation.
-For more information, see NCCAM’s Acupuncture: An Introduction.
+For more information, see NCCIH’s Acupuncture: An Introduction.

 Last revised: 03/27/2012